OnArrow/recite_word/Lesson/Part 02/05/Lesson 49.md

       Because I had already seen it twice, I didn't want to see it again.

       (Because) Having already seen it twice, I didn't want to see it again.

+      Already seeing it twice, I didn't want to see it again.
       ```

     - `not doing`